-Deacon: Depart in peace.
-Alleluia, alleluia.
-Answer: Thanks be to God.
-Alleluia, alleluia.
+Deacon: Depart in peace, alleluia, alleluia.
+Answer: Thanks be to God, alleluia, alleluia.

-(3) If the Glória in Excélsis is not Ordered: If it is the custom, on days when the Ordo does not call for the Glória in Excélsis to be said, instead of Depart in peace, the deacon (or the celebrant), facing the faithful, chants or says:
+¶ If it is the custom, on days when the rule does not call for the Gloria to be said, instead of Depart in peace, the celebrant, or the deacon if there be one, says: